senoadiw/docker-geonode/README.md

     * exit
 * wait a few minutes while GeoServer initializes
 * access GeoNode at http://geonode
-* try signing in from http://geonode/geoserver (admin admin)
+* try signing in from the oauth login button at http://geonode/geoserver (admin admin)
 * done!

 ## Rancher

+Make sure the host machine is accessible at http://geonode.
+Edit the /etc/hosts file if necessary.

 * access rancher server in browser
     * select default environment on rancher server